 Last weekend I went home to Cork for the Taste of West Cork Festival.
-Lots of amazing food was eaten, copious amount of jam was made and my sister and her boyfriend made me dinner!
+Lots of amazing food was eaten, copious amounts of blackberry jam was made and my sister and her boyfriend made me dinner!
 I was really impressed with this dish and decided to recreate it last night for a friend who was coming over to dinner.
-I cooked mine in a bit of a mad post-work panic but it still worked out pretty well!
-This cheesy spinach and pine nut lasagne was so comforting yet so tasty, especially when Gubbeen Smoked bacon was added to the mix.
-If you’re a vegetarian, leave out the bacon & it’s equally yum.
+I have to say this is one of my all-time favourite comforting meals!
+This cheesy spinach and bacon lasagne was so comforting yet so tasty.
+My sister used Gubbeen Smoked bacon which was amazing, but I used cooked ham, and this dish is great to use up leftover cooked ham from the weekend if you’re having a traditional Sunday lunch.
+If you’re a vegetarian, leave out the bacon & it’s equally mouth-watering.

 Ingredients (serves 6):